 Begins at suspension bridge in Newhalem or from the Newhalem Creek Powerhouse at the end of the service road beyond Loop C in Newhalem Creek Campground.
 This easy 0.3 mile (0.5 km) gravel loop meanders along the banks of the Skagit River through stands of old growth forest.

 Ladder Creek Falls

-Located behind the Gorge Powerhouse, this 0.4 mile (0.6 km) loop trail showcases the power of nature.
+Located behind the Gorge Powerhouse in Upper Newhalem, this 0.4 mile (0.6 km) loop trail showcases the power of nature.
 It leads to Ladder Creek Falls and through manicured gardens that have been delighting visitors to the Skagit Hydroelectric Project for over 75 years.
 Cross the foot suspension bridge to the powerhouse and follow the signs.
 Some steep steps with handrails.
 Flashlight advisable at night.
-This trail courtesy of Seattle City Light.

-Camping: Car camping is available at nearby Newhalem Creek Campground.
+Camping: Car camping is available at nearby Newhalem Creek and Goodell Creek campgrounds.
 There is no backcountry camping near any of these short trails.